projectmesa/mesa/docs/intro-tutorial.rst

 Adding the scheduler
 ~~~~~~~~~~~~~~~~~~~~~

 Time in most agent-based models moves in steps, sometimes also called ticks.
-Each step of the model, one or more of the agents -- usually all of them -- are activated and take their own step, changing internally and/or interacting with one another or the environment.
+At each step of the model, one or more of the agents -- usually all of them -- are activated and take their own step, changing internally and/or interacting with one another or the environment.

 The ``scheduler`` is a special model component which controls the order in which agents are activated.
 For example, all the agents may activate in the same order every step; their order might be shuffled; we may try to simulate all the agents acting at the same time; and more.
 Mesa offers a few different built-in scheduler classes, with a common interface.
 That makes it easy to change the activation regime a given model uses, and see whether it changes the model behavior.